zulip/zulip-mobile/docs/howto/push-notifications.md

 Now, restart the server, and you should be receiving notifications on your iOS development build!
 Be sure mobile notification settings are on, using the web app's settings interface.
-(You're all set to do this if your branch is up-to-date with a version of `master` from 2020-03 or later; if not, you'll need the changes in [this commit](https://github.com/zulip/zulip/commit/23ba2b63c5c10f43b02a2bb2c470cc6ff597d839)).
+(You're all set to do this if your branch is up-to-date with a version of `main` from 2020-03 or later; if not, you'll need the changes in [this commit](https://github.com/zulip/zulip/commit/23ba2b63c5c10f43b02a2bb2c470cc6ff597d839)).
 If it's not working, please say so in